What Is Emotional Fitness and Why Kind People Need It Most

 You don’t need a day off to feel better.
 Just two minutes of intention.

-3. The “Sparkle Ritual”
+3. The Sunday Spark

 Final Thoughts: This isn't about Changing Who You Are

-.It’s about supporting who you’ve always been, with practices that match your heart, pace, and reality.
+It’s about supporting who you’ve always been, with practices that match your heart, pace, and reality.

 You don’t need to fix yourself.
 You just need to care for your emotional core with as much love as you show everyone else.

-And it starts with one tiny shift.
-Today.
+And it starts with one tiny shift today.